-Applications for the Irish Times Mary Maher Bursary 2022 are now open.
+Applications for the Irish Times Mary Maher Bursary 2022 have now closed.

 This bursary has been set up in memory of Mary Maher, pioneering journalist, feminist activist and social justice campaigner.
 Journalism remains a keystone of our democracy and a desirable career.
 However, it may not be a pathway that is open to all.

 The bursary aims to help students from backgrounds under-represented in the media and who face challenges in achieving a degree in journalism to pursue a career as a journalist.

 The Irish Times is keen to engage with every sector of Irish society and to improve its representation of diverse audiences.
 In support of this goal, we particularly encouraged applications from students with diverse social and/or ethnic backgrounds who aspire to become journalists.

 ‘Those who say their favourite things about teaching are June, July and August are giving a masterclass in tone-deafness’